Associations#

 end

-The child model must use belongs_to
+The child model must use belongs_to to declare the

 association with the parent: